mitsuoxv/jp-gasoline/README.md

 METI in 2022.

 METI calculates subsidy effects on retail prices by assuming that retail prices will reflect subsidies 2 weeks later.
+I have no reason to disagree.

-METI also assumes that there is 2 weeks lag between Dubai crude oil prices and retail prices.
+METI also assumes that there is 2 weeks lag between Dubai crude oil prices and retail prices (0 week from Dubai to wholesalers and 2 weeks from wholesalers to retailers).
+I disagree.
+In the physical terms, it is impossible to carry oil from Dubai to retailers in Japan in 2 weeks.
+In the accounting terms, all major wholesalers evaluate stocks by average method, not by LIFO (Last In First Out).
+In the past observations from the monthly data, wholesale prices usually lag Dubai crude oil prices by 1 month.

 If we assume 3 weeks lag instead, subsidy effects are smaller.
 When effects are smaller than subsidies, subsidies are not fully reflected in retail prices, and wholesalers and/or retailers are getting benefits from subsidies.

 ![](README_files/figure-gfm/actual_counterfactual-1.png)<!-- -->

-    ## Warning: Removed 1 rows containing missing values (geom_col).

 ![](README_files/figure-gfm/subsidy_effect-1.png)<!-- -->